2005 Life Without Lupus Gala

 Richard DeScherer, co-chair of Willkie Farr & Gallagher LLP, has been president of the Foundation's Board of Directors for the last ten years.
 His wife Jennie joined the Foundation shortly after she was diagnosed with lupus in 1975, when the Foundation was just beginning.

 "The S.L.E.
 Lupus Foundation was a lifeline for me," Jennie recalls.
 "I couldn't wait to call and talk to someone who was facing the same illness and was doing something constructive about it."
-In addition to Board activities, Jennie currently oversees the distribution of emergency access grants to people with lupus in underserved communities.

 Under Dick's firm and focused guidance as Board president, the Foundation has become a bi-coastal organization gaining crucial insights into the cause and cure of lupus.
 Together with its West Coast division, Lupus LA, it is dedicated to providing help for people with lupus and their families, funding lupus research and fostering public awareness of one of the nation's least recognized major diseases.